laperss/VM-automatic-deploy/README.md

 The different components of the system are designed in a modular fashion, where each component has a specified task.
 The different components in the system are discussed below.

 ### Rabbitmq
+For distribution of the load, we use [RabbitMQ](http://www.rabbitmq.com/) and [Pika](https://pika.readthedocs.io/en/0.10.0/).
+The queue runs on a separate VM called "waspmq".
+The queue transfers information about the address and name of the video file to be downloaded and transformed.

 ### Backends
+Every backend is connected to the RabbitMQ.
+Upon request, the backend will receive a JSON object containing information about the video to be converted.
+The video is then converted using [MEncoder](https://help.ubuntu.com/community/MEncoder).

 ### Load Generator (clients.py)
 To simulate a realistic load and to test the scaling of the system a load generator is used.
 The load generator perodically increases and decreases the number of convertion requests per minute.